shanmukh-kornana/apex/apex-ai-professional-labs/apex-ai-hol20/1-cv-screening-agent-tap.md

 2. Sign in as a user who satisfies the TA Admin authorization scheme.

-3. Open **Candidate Pipeline** and note the current values for candidate `101`.

-4. Select **Screen Candidate**.
+3. Click on the **Screen Candidate** button.

-5. In the AI Assistant dialog, enter:
+4. In the AI Assistant dialog, first enter this prompt to retrieve the candidate information:

     ```text
-    Screen candidate 101 and save the final screening score and summary to their candidate record.
+    Use get_candidate_information to show the information for candidate 101.
     ```

+5. Review the returned candidate information and identify its requisition ID.
+Then enter this prompt, replacing `<requisition_id>` with the returned value:

+    ```text
+    Use get_job_requirements to show the job requirements for requisition <requisition_id>.
+    ```

+6. Review the job requirements.
+Then enter this prompt to evaluate the candidate and save the result:

+    ```text
+    Evaluate candidate 101 against the job requirements.
+Use update_ai_score to save the final screening score and summary to the candidate record.
+    ```

-6. If the assistant asks for confirmation before using `update_ai_score`, review the proposed candidate ID, score, and summary.
+7. If the assistant asks for confirmation before using `update_ai_score`, review the proposed candidate ID, score, and summary.
 Confirm the update only when the values are correct.

-7. Close the dialog after the assistant reports that it updated the record.
+8. Close the dialog after the assistant reports that it updated the record.

-8. Confirm that Candidate Pipeline refreshes and displays the new **AI Score** and **AI Summary** for candidate `101`.
+9. Confirm that Candidate Pipeline refreshes and displays the new **AI Score** and **AI Summary** for candidate `101`.

 The completed flow is: